 }

-These keys configure the appearance and functionality for all input types.
+These keys configure the appearance and functionality of all inputs, regardless of type.

 This key changes the type of editing interface used for an input.
 Each input has a different appearance and functionality, processes and accepts different types of values, and has different configuration options.